 Gender-based front-end developer portrait

 The percentage of male front-end developers among those surveyed were 73.82% and that of women was 26.18%.
-The statistics confirm the popular but often ignored fact that women developers have decreased in numbers over the years.
+The statistics confirm the popular but often ignored fact that women developers have increased in numbers over the years.

 Language-based front-end developer portrait

 These are statistics for how many front-end developers know a foreign language and English, of course, is excluded from the options.
 Spanish appears as the most commonly known foreign language among developers at 29.1%.
 Mandarin and French come after that at 11.7% and 10.6%.
 Languages with even smaller numbers have been grouped into Others to form a number of 32.4%.

 Number of years on the job for front-end developer

 According to the statistics, the majority of front-end developers (38%) prefer to stay in the job only for 1-2 years.
 Almost the same number of specialists work even less than one year.
 Those who prefer to commit are few: only 2% work as front-end developers for 11+ years, 14% – for 5-7 years, and 10% – for 3-4 years.

 Certifications are certainly a way to prove that you know the work you do and are confident about the technologies you are working on.
 Having a certification on your profile is always a good idea.
 There are a few Angular certifications that are credible and we recommend doing them in order to make a mark in the industry.